 It is now the third largest shooting, worst U.S. school shootings ever.

-Well, I want to play for you an interview of a guy that saw something, and it was online and it was on YouTube, and it was from this guy, Nicholas Cruz, and he's saying, I'm gonna be a professional school shooter, and he actually said something, and he said it to the FBI, and the FBI followed up the next day, and then we see all his social media fingerprints, and all we see on those social media fingerprints is what?
+Well, I want to play for you an interview of a guy that saw something and it was online and it was on YouTube and it was from this guy Nicholas Cruz And he's saying, I'm going to be a professional school shooter.

 But more importantly, that's not a joke.

-Everybody was saying this is the guy.
+Everybody was saying, this is the guy.

 He's thrown out of school and for disciplinary issues.